-Justice Transformation - In 2006/07, the Ministry received approval for funding on a pilot basis for justice transformation initiatives.
-With this funding, projects have been undertaken to support a problem solving approach to justice, earlier resolution of cases, and improved public confidence in the justice system.
+Justice Transformation - In 2007/08, the Ministry received three years of funding for Justice Transformation pilot projects.
+With this funding, projects have been undertaken to support a problem-solving approach to justice, earlier resolution of cases, and improved public confidence in the justice system.